 When given an opportunity, kids will find wonderful ways to entertain themselves outside, from climbing on rocks, to throwing pinecones and chasing sticks down creeks.
 The importance of this became obvious to me at Abby’s seventh birthday party.
 We invited 10 first graders to a local mountain park for a couple of hours in the woods.
 I mistakenly assumed that they would all entertain themselves for the first half hour of the party before we had cake and presents.
-Abby and another boy (who camped all the time) spent the half hour seeing how far they could throw pine cones, searching for bugs, climbing rocks, etc., while the rest of the kids swarmed me saying they were bored and asking for something to do.
+Abby and another boy (who camped all the time) spent the half hour seeing how far they could throw pine cones, searching for bugs, climbing rocks, etc. Meanwhile, the rest of the kids swarmed me saying they were bored and asking for something to do.
 It was a poignant lesson that kids desperately need an abundance of unstructured time outside to learn how to entertain themselves.

 3. Play make-believe to help pass the time and the miles

 When Abby was three, her favorite movies were The Lion, the Witch and the Wardrobe and The Bridge to Terabithia (minus the really sad ending).
 Both were wonderful movies about adventurous kids in imaginary worlds.
-We tapped into both of these storylines to help pass the time on long hikes or bike rides.
+We tapped into both of these plots to help pass the time on long hikes or bike rides.
 Our yellow Labrador became royalty the moment we stepped onto the trail as the highly revered Aslan—King of Narnia, who’s leadership led us down many paths to adventure.
 The squirrels in the trees became squarauts—evil soldiers of the wicked queen.
 We would run down the trail and hide behind rocks or trees the moment we spotted these perilous invaders.
-The rocks on the trail became lava fields that could melt your shoes with a single miss-step.
-And on really tedious stretches of trail when motivation was waning, either Peter or I would spot the fearsome White Witch baring down on us.
+The rocks on the trail became lava fields that could melt your shoes with a single misstep.
+On particularly tedious stretches of trail, when motivation was waning, either Peter or I would spot the fearsome White Witch baring down on us.
 A single glimpse of this evil sorceress would send us screaming and running at top speed down the trail to escape her wicked wrath.
 I am certain that everyone we encountered on the trail during one of these escapades truly thought we were insane, but Abby absolutely loved every moment we spent in the National Parks of Narnia or Terabithia.